TMJ30/Deep-Learning-Challenge/README.md

    * Ask Amount
  * Variables that were removed from input data were the identification columns (EIN and Name columns) because they are neither possible features or target variables

+*Compiling, Training, and Evaluating the Model*

+How many neurons, layers, and activation functions did you select for your neural network model, and why?
+* The model was optimized with the following hyperparameters:
+    * Activation: tanh
+    *
+*
+* It produced a slightly higher accuracy rating than the previous model.
+When running the auto tuner, it gave those numbers and activation with the highest accuracy
+Were you able to achieve the target model performance?
+	No
+What steps did you take in your attempts to increase model performance?
+Ran an auto tuner…explain what auto tuner is

 ## **Summary**